ADoseOfCodeYT/LibertasSDK/Content/Documentation/WickedEngine-Documentation.md

 The probes also must have [TransformComponent](#transformcomponent) associated to the same entity.
 This will be used to position the probes in the scene, but also to scale and rotate them.
 The scale/position/rotation defines an oriented bounding box (OBB) that will be used to perform parallax corrected environment mapping.
 This means that reflections inside the box volume will not appear as infinitely distant, but constrained inside the volume, to achieve more believable illusion.

 #### Post processing
-There are several post processing effects implemented in the `wi::renderer`.
-They are all implemented in a single function with their name starting with Postprocess_, like for example: `wi::renderer::Postprocess_SSAO()`.
+There are several post processing effects implemented in the `lb::renderer`.
+They are all implemented in a single function with their name starting with Postprocess_, like for example: `lb::renderer::Postprocess_SSAO()`.
 They are aimed to be stateless functions, with their function signature clearly indicating input-output parameters and resources.

 The chain/order of post processes is not implemented here, only the single effects themselves.
 The order of post processes is more of a user responsibility, so it should be implemented in the [High Level Interface](#high-level-interface).
 For reference, a default post-process chain is implemented in [RenderPath3D::RenderPostProcessChain()](#renderpath3d) function.